Quantum-Accelerators/quacc/docs/src/install/codes.md

 tblite is especially useful for xTB calculations and has a fair bit of overlap with the xTB-python package.

 If you plan to use tblite with QuAcc, you will need to install the [tblite](https://github.com/tblite/tblite) interface with ASE support.
 This can be done via `pip install tblite[ase]`.
+Note that `tblite` cannot be installed on Windows currently but can be used on Windows via [WSL](https://ubuntu.com/wsl).

 ## Psi4